Skip to main content

 Under Kastanjen

-In 2017, the St Julian award went to Under Kastanjen, a patisserie on the small Brända Tomten square in Gamla Stan (the Old Town).
-It can admittedly be a bit difficult to get around on the cobbled streets of Gamla Stan, but once you’re there, Under Kastanjen does everything just right.
+In 2017, the St Julian award went to Under Kastanjen, a patisserie on the small Brända Tomten square in Stockholm's Old Town.
+It can admittedly be a bit difficult to get around on the cobbled streets, but once you’re there, Under Kastanjen does everything just right.
 They have different coloured tables and chairs to make it easier for people with poor eyesight, they have installed a lift so that it’s easier to get between the different floors, as well as an accessible outside terrace in the summertime.
 And the cakes they serve are top class too.

 Gunnarssons